-- A family in our new homes spend an average of 60% of their income on goods and services from local businesses.
+- A family in our new homes spends an average of 60% of their income on goods and services from local businesses.

 Affordable housing nonprofits, advocates, and partners have witnessed the connection between resident services and lowered eviction rates for years.
 Neighborhoods prosper when residents maintain housing, spend less income on rent, and invest more in their community.
 We hope this data will be used to support the growth of affordable housing and resident services across the country, not just for Mercy Housing, but everyone.
 This study allows us to share our insight to expand lease education efforts, engage early with those at risk of eviction, and continue outreach to all residents.
 We want to see more people in a home where they can focus on family, health, and dreams.